BeccaK8/health-api/README.md

 - AAU, I want to delete everything associated with a health date in case I decide to forget that whole plan

+### Fitness Plans

+- AAU, I want to add a class that I plan on going to on a particular date
+- AAU, I want to add an exercise that I plan on doing on a particular date

 ![API Functionality Stories](./readme/us_api.png)